digu-007/Boost_Geometry_Competency_Test_2020/README.md

 ![k = 11](https://github.com/digu-007/Boost_Geometry_Competency_Test_2020/blob/develop/images/S-11.png)
 ![k = 2](https://github.com/digu-007/Boost_Geometry_Competency_Test_2020/blob/develop/images/S-2.png)

-As we can see as the k decreases concave hull becomes sharper and sharper.
+As we can see if the k decreases concave hull becomes more 'sharper'.
 When k is equal to total points, then we get convex hull as the concave hull solution.

 ### Performance